rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

     6  3   338044   3764    132   1568    20087 31066 20470 31070 1798 9847  46  6  33 14  0
     2  4   325904   4048    108   1172    13251 7190  13812  7190 1193 8838  38  5  24 32  0

-In the example, the `free` column shows that the amount of free memory is only around 4MB.
+In the example, the **free** column shows that the amount of free memory is only around 4MB.

-The `si` and `so` columns show the amount of data being transferred between the system's swap and its memory.
-In this example you can see there is lots of data being moved. `so` is the amount of data being moved to the swap to free up memory. `si` is the amount of data being pulled from the swap back into memory.
-This happens when the data is required for a process to run.
+The **si** and **so** columns show the amount of data transferred between the system's swap and its memory.
+In this example, you can see there is lots of data being moved. **so** shows the amount of data being moved to the swap to free up memory. **si** shows the amount of data being pulled from the swap back into memory.
+This happens when a process needs the data to run.

-When a server is constantly swapping into and out of memory it is an indication that the load it is being placed under is too great for the resources it has available. `Top` can be used to help identify the processes that are consuming the most resources.
+When a server is constantly swapping into and out of memory, that indicates that the load on it is too great for the available resources.
+Use the `top` command to identify the processes that are consuming the most resources.

 ### Summary

-If `top` and `vmstat` indicate that the server is using all its resources you need to optimize your current set up; this can include running any processing jobs outside peak hours, killing any unrequired processes and reconfiguring others so they use fewer resources.
-You may also want to consider increasing the size of your server to better match your requirements.
+If `top` and `vmstat` indicate that the server is using all its resources, you need to optimize your current set up.
+For example, you can run some processing jobs outside peak hours, kill any unrequired processes, and reconfigure other processes so they use fewer resources.
+You might also want to consider increasing the size of your server to match your requirements better.

 If your application runs and looks healthy,  check that it is listening for network connections.
-We can see if the service is listening on the correct socket using the netstat command, which we'll cover in [Checking Listening Ports with netstat](/support/how-to/checking-listening-ports-with-netstat).
+See if the service is listening on the correct socket by using the `netstat` command.
+Review [Checking Listening Ports with netstat](/support/how-to/checking-listening-ports-with-netstat) for more information.